 A Medical Opinion is essential to identify if there is any medical malpractice involved in the standard of care provided to a patient or if there is a causal relationship between negligence and physical injuries.
 The process requires practitioners to review medical records and summaries of a patient and identify situations of malpractice or causation.

 Our medico-legal experts, which include doctors and nurses, perform a detailed review of the case to provide an opinion on each case with valid supporting reasons.
 They offer an unbiased first or second opinion based on the information presented in the medical records, including diagnostics, treatment notes, lab reports, etc.

 Importance of Expert Medical Opinion

-Our experts present a medical opinion in a manner that a layperson can understand the medical summaries easily.
-We draw references from the standard medical literature text.
-To simplify medical jargon, we also present this data in a way that a non-medical person could understand, along with references from standard medical books or literature
+Our experts provide an opinion in a manner that a layperson can understand.
+The experts draw references from standard medical literature text, and to simplify medical jargon, we also present this data in a way that a non-medical person could understand, along with references from standard medical books or literature

 Components of our medical opinion reports.

 Our medical-legal experts provide valid reasoning and references while presenting an opinion in a manner that a layperson can understand.
 The opinion includes a complete review of the patient’s treatment to determine whether there has been a deviation in the standard of care.
 The opinion will highlight instances of malpractice, and address whether there is causation between a negligent act and the patient’s injury.
 References are drawn from medical journals and publications from credible sources to improve the understanding of the claim and substantiate any noticed deviation from acceptable standards of care or causati006Fn.
 The opinion is in a simple Q&A format, or it can be completed in a format requested by the attorney